nus-cs2113-AY2223S2/ip/docs/README.md

 ## Quick Start
 1. Ensure that you have Java 11 and above installed in your computer.
 2. Download the ***ip.jar*** [here](https://github.com/pinyoko573/ip/releases)
-3. Make sure that you do not have ***reminders.txt*** in the folder where *ip.jar* is located, as this file will be used to store your items!
+3. Make sure that you do not have ***reminders.txt*** in the folder where *ip.jar* is located, as this file will be used to store the reminders!
 4. Launch your command prompt/terminal and navigate to the folder where *ip.jar* is located.
 5. Run the following command: `java -jar ip.jar`